hackoregon/getting-started/datascience/linux-laptop-setup/README.md

 Bugs?
 Feature requests?
 Unclear documentation?
 ----------------------------------------------

-File an issue at <https://github.com/hackoregon/linux-laptop-setup/issues/new>.
+File an issue at <https://github.com/hackoregon/getting-started/issues/new>.

 Todo
 ----

 1. Instructions for connecting QGIS to the PostGIS database.
 2. Front-end tools: I'm not a front-end person so I have no idea what we'll need there.
 If there's something you want, file an issue and I'll add it.
-3. Django: The last I heard we'll be using Django for some projects.
-I am working through <https://www.amazon.com/Mastering-Django-Core-Complete-Guide-ebook/dp/B01KR6F4Z2> and can easily add install scripts if anyone wants them.